canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ## 5. Deploy and integrate the `postgresql-connect-integrator` charm

 Now that you have some data loaded into PostgreSQL, it is time to deploy the `postgresql-connect-integrator` charm to enable integration of PostgreSQL and Kafka Connect applications.
-First, deploy the charm using `juju deploy` command and provide the minimum necessary configurations:
+First, deploy the charm in `source` mode using the `juju deploy` command and provide the minimum necessary configurations:

 ```bash
 juju deploy postgresql-connect-integrator \